The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Keith Haring’s The Valley Page 5, a signed etching from 1989, is estimated to be worth between £2,300 and £3,450.
-This work has shown consistent value growth, with an average annual growth rate of 3%.
-This is a rare artwork with an auction history of one sale on 12th October 2023.
-The hammer price for this sale was £1,670, providing an opportunity for potential buyers to acquire this work at a lower value.
+The value of Keith Haring’s The Valley Page 5 (signed) is estimated to be worth between £2,300 and £3,450.
+This etching from 1989 has an auction history of one sale on 12th October 2023.
+The average annual growth rate of this work is not available.
+The hammer price for this artwork during the last five years has ranged from £1,670 in October 2023 to £1,670 in October 2023.
 The edition size of this artwork is limited to 80.

 Meaning & Analysis